Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 (See also Vectorization: § 20.5.6)

+## 4.4B Complex numbers
+The built-in defined module complex defines a type `ComplexSIMD` and methods to work with complex numbers.
+It has fields re and im and aliases:
+* ComplexFloat32 = ComplexSIMD[float32, 1]
+* ​ComplexFloat64 = ComplexSIMD[float64, 1]
+!! example

 ## 4.5 The String types
 Mojo has no equivalent of a char type for individual characters.